 Facing the Truth

-It’s vital to successful recovery and your life itself to realize it’s nothing more than self-deception to believe you can ever drink in moderation.
+It’s vital to successful recovery to realize that these erroneous thoughts do nothing more than perpetuate the cycle of drinking.
 Just like some diseases, there is no known cure for addiction.

 The lifestyle changes required to manage the disease of alcoholism require you to completely abstain from alcohol.
 That’s why it’s recommended to take things one day at a time, thus preventing the overwhelming thought of never drinking alcohol again.

 Wishful thinking isn’t exclusive to individuals who suffer from addiction.
-However, if you are an addict in active addiction or recovery, it is something that can perpetuate your suffering, be detrimental to recovery and have fatal consequences.
+However, for those in recovery or active addiction, it’s something that can perpetuate suffering, hinder recovery and have fatal consequences.

-To continue in successful recovery, be sure to check yourself and your ego regularly so you don’t give in to what your alcoholism wants you to do—drink.
+Furthermore, remember to check yourself and your ego regularly so you don’t give in to the deceptive appeal of alcohol.